Keyboard shortcuts

 FieldTypePurpose

-dispatcherArc<Mutex<RpcDispatcher>>Manages request/response correlation and stream multiplexing
+dispatcherArc<Mutex<RpcDispatcher<'static>>>Manages request/response correlation via request_id and stream multiplexing

-is_connectedArc<AtomicBool>Tracks connection status
+is_connectedArc<AtomicBool>Lock-free connection status tracking

-Sources: extensions/muxio-wasm-rpc-client/src/rpc_wasm_client.rs:16-24 extensions/muxio-wasm-rpc-client/src/rpc_wasm_client.rs:154-181
+Sources: extensions/muxio-wasm-rpc-client/src/rpc_wasm_client.rs:16-35 extensions/muxio-wasm-rpc-client/src/rpc_wasm_client.rs:154-181

 Connection Lifecycle